ogunteegsa/blog/content/post/2021-05-26-developing-a-data-driven-road-map/index.md

 ***
 <p align="justify">
 Healthcare is complex — just like humans.
-It makes sense: The care needed to ensure the health and wellbeing of people is as unique as the individual receiving care.
+The care needed to ensure the health and wellbeing of people is as unique as the individual receiving care.
 Today, smart, compassionate healthcare has never been more important.
 Across the federal government, we are combatting the COVID-19 pandemic and addressing health inequities.
 </p>